adobe-webplatform/css-regions-polyfill/README.md

 cd ./path/to/polyfill/
 testem
 ```
 This command will open up the browsers specified in the `testem.json` config file and run the test suite located at `/test/index.html`.
-As you make changes to any of the files, Testem will rerun the tests.
+As you make changes to any of the files, Testem will re-run the tests.

 Learn more from the [Testem docs](https://github.com/airportyh/testem/blob/master/README.md)